ryanwevans/a-peek-behind-the-link-v-000/README.md

-# A peek behind the "link", the web's superpower
+# A Peek Behind the "Link", the Web's Superpower

-## The link is born
+## The Link Is Born

 If the web is essentially a way to exchange text, why is it better than books?
 In the previous section we hinted that respect to the book, the web has a few